pixie-io/pixie-demos/openssl-tracer/README.md

 This is a basic example of how to trace the OpenSSL library using eBPF.
 This tracer uses BCC to deploy the eBPF probes.
+This demo was created to accompany the "Debugging with eBPF Part 3: Tracing SSL/TLS connections" [blog post](https://blog.px.dev/ebpf-openssl-tracing/).

 ## Prerequisites

 You must have the BCC development package installed.
 On Ubuntu, the package can be installed as follows:

 ```
 sudo apt install libbpfcc-dev